DataCanvasIO/Hypernets/docs/source/overview.md

 ## Key Components

 ### HyperSpace
 The space of all feasible solutions for a model is called **Search Space**.
 HyperSpace is an abstract representation of the search space composed of `Parameter Space`, `Connection Space`, and `Module Space`.
-The general form of HyperSpace is a DAG, so it can represent ML pipeline and neural network architecture very flexibly.
+The general form of HyperSpace is a Directed Acyclic Graph (DAG), so it can represent flexibly the ML pipeline and the neural network architecture.

-### Seacher
+### Searcher
-Search algorithms that looking for a optimal solution in `HyperSpace` and generating samples for `HyperModel`.
+Various search strategies are involved in the `Searcher`, which iteratively looks for hyperparameters in `HyperSpace` and transfers to `HyperModel`.
+Combined with `Estimator`, it could find the optimal model.

 ### HyperModel
-High-level interface for users to perform model search and training, as long as the defined search space and training data are passed in to get the best model.
-HyperModel is an abstract class that needs to implement a dedicated HyperModel for different frameworks or domains.
-For example, `HyperKeras` is used to automatically search for neural networks built with keras, and `HyperGBM` is used to automatically optimize ML pipeline composed of sklearn, xgboost, and lightgbm....
+`HyperModel` is a high-level interface which can access the defined search space and the training data to perform model search and model training.
+HyperModel is formed as an abstract class that can be implemented for different frameworks and domains.
+The well developed HyperModels are `HyperGBM` and `HyperDT`, which can process tabular dataset by various GBM algorithms (lightGBM, XGBoost, CatBoost) and self-built algorithm DeepTable respectively. `HyperKeras`, as another HyperModel, could automatically search for neural networks.

 ### Estimator
-A specific `HyperModle` needs to be paired with a dedicated `Estimator` to fit and evaluate the sample given by the `HyperModel`.
-This sample may be a set of hyperparameters, a network architecture, or a mixture of them.
+Every specific HyperModel is paired with a dedicated `Estimator`.
+The Estimator receives either a set of hyperparametres, or a network architecture from HyperModel and sends back rewards (metric scores) after fitting and evaluation.

 ### Experiment
-The playground to prepare training and testing data, and search the optimized estimator with HyperModel.
+`Experiment` is the playground where prepares the training and testing data, and obtains the optimized estimator through HyperModel.